n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googleads.md

 # Google Ads node

-The Google Ads node allows you to automate work in Google Ads, and integrate Google Ads with other applications. n8n has built-in support for a wide range of Google Ads features, including getting campaigns.
+Use the Google Ads node to automate work in Google Ads, and integrate Google Ads with other applications. n8n has built-in support for a wide range of Google Ads features, including getting campaigns.

 On this page, you'll find a list of operations the Google Ads node supports and links to more resources.